gshutler/ticktock/README.md

 # Tick Tock

 Tick Tock is a tool for helping a speaker know how much time they have left for their talk.

-Tick Tock can be used on a PC, smart phone or tablet.
+Tick Tock can be used on a PC, smartphone or tablet.

 ## Branding